 Wet fly fishing is often the chosen method, particularly in colder months, whilst warmer weather can see trout willing to rise to dry flies.

-28 Gates is a private fishery and can only be accessed with an accredited guide - get in touch with Trout Tales to book your own Tasmanian trout fly fishing tour today.
+28 Gates is a private fishery and can only be accessed with an accredited guide - get in touch with Trout Tales to book your book your Tasmanian trout fly fishing tour today.

 3. Derwent Valley Region

 The Derwent Valley is located approximately 45 minutes from Hobart.
 It is a stunning Valley with vast green farmland and tall forested areas.
 Lying slightly lower in elevation to other trout fishing locations, it is often a good option over the 'closed season' and early in the trout fishing season when snow and ice are common in the Highlands areas.